ArcherSaiter/RJW_Traits/README.md

 RJW themed traits are there!
 Sadists, truly insatiable, submissive and pliable are now at your disposal!

 ## Featuring:
+* Tomboy - pretty, better at social & sexual (sexperience), adjustments to vulnerability, sex frequency and break threshold. `rare`
+* Femboy - pretty, better at social & sexual (sexperience), adjustments to vulnerability, sex frequency and break threshold. `rare`
-* NEW Bimbo - Dumb, pretty, good at fucking `very rare`
+* Bimbo/Himbo - Dumb, pretty, good at fucking `very rare` (now with 'himbo' label for males)
-* NEW Incel/Femcel - Bad at social, mentally unstable `rare`
+* Incel/Femcel - Bad at social, mentally unstable `rare`
 * Sexually_Numb - no mood from any sex, no need, doesn't get broken, (they still do lewd stuff occasionally) `rare`
 * Animal_Mind - barely allowed to work, no humanlike needs, `very rare`
 * Insatiable - wants to fuck.
 A LOT.
 But still has preferences, opposed to numphs, `uncommon`